 Your credit score isn’t just some arbitrary number that sits in a file somewhere.
 It’s constantly changing based on how you handle your finances.

-When you pay your bills on time and don’t carry a lot of debt, your credit score should look pretty good the next time it’s pulled.
+When you pay your bills on time and don’t carry a lot of credit card debt, you should have a good credit score the next time it’s pulled.
 On the other hand, if one of your accounts has gone to collections, you can expect to see your credit score plummet.

 All of this matters because lenders and other creditors use your credit score to determine how likely you are to repay a potential loan.
-When your credit score is good, a lender determines that you are creditworthy, approves your loan application, and offers you a favorable interest rate and term.
+When your credit score is good, a lender determines that you are creditworthy, approves your loan application, and offers you favorable interest rates and terms.

-If however, you have a bad credit score, you’ll be offered high rates over longer periods of time, resulting in higher monthly payments and more money spent on interest.
-Alternatively, you might not even be approved for a loan at all!
+If however, you have a bad credit score, you’ll be offered higher interest rates over longer periods of time, resulting in higher monthly payments and more money spent on interest.
+Alternatively, with bad credit, you might not even be approved for a loan at all!

 Even employers can pull your credit report if you’re applying for a job that requires you to handle money.
 When you have bad credit, so many different areas of your life can be negatively impacted, so it’s best to avoid getting yourself into that situation in the first place.
 If you’re already there, now might be the right time to fix it.